A list of nitrogen-fixing cover crops in Portugal and when to plant them in Portugal. Research based on our land in Central Portugal.

 Annual nitrogen-fixing cover crops:

 Listed below are the ideal times to plant cover crops in Portugal that fix nitrogen in the soil.
-However, I am sure most of them can be planted at different times just with a lower yield.
+However, I am sure most of them can be planted at different times just with a lower yield or germination rate.
 Many other cover crops bring up nutrients (dynamic accumulators) and create biomass (lots of green mulch) that can be planted but this list just refers to nitrogen-fixing cover crops.

-English name (Latin name / Portuguese name) – note there are many varieties for some of these but we have listed at least one.
-We have underlined the ones we have grown successfully at this time of year. the other ones we have not tried to grow yet.
+English name (Latin name / Portuguese name) – There are many varieties for some of these but we have listed at least one.
+We have underlined the ones we have grown successfully at this time of year.
+The other ones we have not tried to grow yet at that time of year.

 Spring > Summer planting Planting: